Salvoxia/docker-sogo/README.md

 ### Cron-Jobs: Backup, Session Timeout, Sieve

 SOGo heavily relies on cron jobs for different purposes.
-The image provides SOGo's original cron file as `./etc/cron.orig`.
-Copy and edit it as `./etc/cron`.
-The backup script is available and made executable at the predefined location `/usr/share/doc/sogo/sogo-backup.sh`, so backup is fully functional immediately after uncommenting the respective cron job.
+The image provides SOGo's original cron file as `./etc/cron/cron`.
+Uncomment sections as need.
+The backup script is available and made executable at the predefined location `./sogo-backup.sh`, so backup is fully functional immediately after uncommenting the respective cron job.

 ### Further Configuration